Warning Signs That You May Have Colon Issues

 However, it’s a warning sign when no matter how much you sleep or what kind of activity you do during the day, you’re always sluggish, lethargic, and sleepy.

-If you’re not on a diet and haven’t changed how you eat but are still losing weight, you should see a doctor.
+If you’re not on a diet and haven’t changed how you eat but are still losing weight, you may have colon issues and you should see a doctor.

 Losing at least 5% of your body weight in 6 months is a sign that something isn’t right.

 Cancer cells use stored fat to grow and your immune system burns more calories when it’s fighting something.

 The appearance of blood or changes in stool color, size, or shape is a sign that you shouldn’t ignore.

 You should also watch out for these changes if you have polyps in your intestine since they can become cancerous with time.